Bounds for Algebraic Gossip on Graphs: Can Be Unboundedly Faster Than or

 \section{\ex Can Be Unboundedly Faster Than \push or \pull}

 As we presented earlier, there are three gossip variations: \push, \pull, and \ex.
-In \push or \pull there is only one message sent between the communication partners, in \ex there are two messages sent.
+In \push or \pull there is only one message sent between the communication partners, in \ex two messages are sent.
 Thus, the total message complexity for the same number of communication rounds is doubled.
-So, we would like to know: is the stopping time decrease, when using \ex, worth the doubling message complexity?
+We would like to know: Is the stopping time decrease when using \ex worth the doubling message complexity?
 In this section we give the answer by presenting a graph for which the \ex gossip algorithm is \emph{unboundedly} faster than the \push or \pull algorithms.

-\begin{theorem} For the Star graph $S_n$ (which is a tree of $n$ nodes with one node having degree $n-1$ and the other $n-1$ nodes having degree 1), for the synchronous time model, algebraic gossip using \ex is unboundedly better than using \push or \pull algorithms.
+\begin{theorem} For the star graph $S_n$ (which is a tree of $n$ nodes with one node having degree $n-1$ and the other $n-1$ nodes having degree 1), algebraic gossip using \ex is unboundedly better than using \push or \pull algorithms.
 Formally, for $\A \in \{\push, \pull\}$: